 As discussed above, a data "security breach" is a legally defined term.
-The definition varies depending upon the data breach notification laws that are at issue.
+The definition varies depending on the data breach notification laws that are at issue.
 As a general matter, a security breach refers to a subset of security incidents where the organization discovers that sensitive information has been accessed or acquired by an unauthorized party and that acquisition has created the possibility that a consumer might be harmed by the disclosure.
-In the laptop example provided above, if your organization determines that the laptop was stolen and it contained unencrypted social security numbers, the incident would fall under the definition
+In the laptop example provided above, if your organization determines that the laptop was stolen and it contained unencrypted Social Security numbers, the incident would fall under the definition of a "security breach."
+As discussed below, security breaches almost always dictate that your organization consider the legal requirements of data breach laws.